 Charles Jaap is Vice-President of Operations and Business Development for PDG®, a global pharmaceutical and medical device consultant with extensive experience in the strategic development of drug products and medical devices.

-Mikel Alberdi, MPH, RAC is Director of Regulatory Affairs/New Product Development for PDG®.
-He has over 13 years of regulatory affairs experience, with expertise in facilitating FDA meetings and compiling NDA, 505(b)(2), and ANDA submissions.
+Biotech Research Group Regulatory Experts/New Product Development for PDG®.
+They have over 13 years of regulatory affairs experience, with expertise in facilitating FDA meetings and compiling NDA, 505(b)(2), and ANDA submissions.

 Jodi Hutchins is an Independent Regulatory and Quality Consultant with over 15 years of global medical device registration experience, to include FDA 510(k) submissions.
 She held her most recent position for 9 years, as QA/RA Director for a worldwide distributor of medical devices.

-The opinions and statements in this paper are solely those of Charles Jaap, Mikel Alberdi, and Jodi Hutchins and do not necessarily reflect those of PDG®.
+The opinions and statements in this paper are solely those of Charles Jaap, Biotech Research Group Regulatory Experts and Jodi Hutchins and do not necessarily reflect those of PDG®.

 Contact PDG for help with your next 505(b)(2) NDA.